 In the morning you will probably wake up quite sore after 3 days of hiking.
 In case you didn’t see Sendang Gile and Tiu Kelep waterfalls before the trek, go for a walk and cool off under the waterfalls.
 The best time to visit is early in the morning when we visited there was almost nobody.

 After you finish at the waterfall you can get a ride to Bangsal port.
 From there, buy a boat ticket to one of the Gili islands.
 This will be your well-deserved relaxing place after such a strenuous effort of hiking the volcano.
 Choose Gili Trawangan (Gili T) if you want to party, Gili Meno or Gili Air for quiet nights.

 Day 10-11: Snorkelling/diving trip

 Ask at your accommodation and sign up for a snorkelling trip for the next day.
-It’s a group tour for a great value; they will take you to 5 snorkeling spots and you will most likely see turtles!
+It’s a group tour for a great value; they will take you to 5 snorkelling spots and you will most likely see turtles!
 The trip takes about 4 hours so you can arrange another program for the afternoon.

 Divers can go for deep water dives.
-You can also find few free-diving schools.
+You can also find a few free-diving schools.
 In the evening you can try local food or choose from plenty of western restaurants.